 Friends, are you experiencing the slow and strange lordship of Christ?
 Are you calling out to him only to experience him waiting and sitting on his hands while disaster overtakes you?
+Is Jesus confusing to you?
 Is he remaining silent and distant while:

 - Your friend dies?

 - Your body falls apart?